Skip to content

 Environmental values

 The Werribee system supports a range of native fish, including Australian grayling, river blackfish, flathead gudgeon, short- finned eel, tupong, Australian smelt, several species of galaxiids and a large population of black bream in the estuary.
 Several species of frogs, a diverse waterbug community and platypus inhabit the upper and lower reaches.
-The freshwater-saltwater interface of the Wirribi Yaluk (Werribee River) estuary is a regionally significant ecosystem due to the many aquatic plants and animals it supports, and it provides nursery habitat for juvenile freshwater and estuarine fish species (such as black bream).
+The freshwater-saltwater interface of the Werribee River estuary is a regionally significant ecosystem due to the many aquatic plants and animals it supports, and it provides nursery habitat for juvenile freshwater and estuarine fish species (such as black bream).

 Traditional Owner cultural values and uses

-Melbourne Water is working with the Registered Aboriginal Parties within the Werribee system — the Wadawurrung Traditional Owners Aboriginal Corporation, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation and the Bunurong Land Council Aboriginal Corporation — to develop overarching partnership agreements to frame relations and obligations between them to strengthen relationships and increase Traditional Owners’ involvement in the planning and delivery of water for the environment.
-The intent is for Traditional Owners to be active partners in the planning, delivery and monitoring of all works and deliveries of water for the environment associated with Wirribi Yaluk (Werribee River), including the environmental watering program.
+Melbourne Water is working with the Registered Aboriginal Parties within the Werribee system – the Wadawurrung Traditional Owners Aboriginal Corporation, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation and the Bunurong Land Council Aboriginal Corporation – to strengthen relationships and increase Traditional Owners’ involvement in the planning and delivery of water for the environment.
+As of June 2023, an overarching partnership agreement was near completion between Melbourne Water and Wadawurrung Traditional Owners Aboriginal Corporation to frame relations and obligations between the organisations.
+Melbourne Water was also in discussions with Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation and the Bunurong Land Council Aboriginal Corporation to work towards developing a similar partnership agreement.
+The intent is for Traditional Owners to be active partners in the planning, delivering and monitoring water for the environment associated with Wirribi Yaluk/Weariby Yallok (Werribee River).

-The Wadawurrung Traditional Owners Aboriginal Corporation has reviewed the environmental values for the Wirribi Yaluk system and has identified environmental values that also have cultural significance to Wadawurrung Traditional Owners, which the table below shows.
-However, further work is required to understand how potential watering actions can directly improve these cultural values.
+The Wadawurrung Traditional Owners Aboriginal Corporation has reviewed the environmental values of the Wirribi Yaluk (Werribee River) system.
+It has identified environmental values that also have cultural significance to Wadawurrung Traditional Owners, which the table below shows.
+However, further work is required to understand how potential environmental watering actions can improve these cultural values.

 Reach